List of Hollyoaks characters introduced in 2025: Esme Dixon

-Esme Dixon, portrayed by Yasmin Davies, is a character who will appear in the Brookside crossover characters in celebration of the 30th anniversary of Hollyoaks as well as the special Hollyoaks Later episode.
+Esme Dixon, portrayed by Yasmin Davies, appeared in the Brookside crossover characters in celebration of the 30th anniversary of Hollyoaks as well as the special Hollyoaks Later episode.
 Davies' casting was announced on 14 October 2025 and Laura Denby from Radio Times described her to be a "party girl".
 Esme is the daughter of former Brookside character, Jacqui Dixon, who was portrayed by her real-life mother, Alex Fletcher who has played Hollyoaks regular character Diane Hutchinson since 2010.

-Her character is set to have some fun with some of the other teenagers, including Frankie Osborne (Isabelle Smith).
+Davies' character is set to have some fun with some of the other teenagers, including Frankie Osborne (Isabelle Smith).
 It has also been confirmed that Davies has been filming with returning Brookside actors Sue Johnston and John McArdle, who play Sheila and Billy Corkhill respectively.
 Davies spoke about her role: "I've absolutely loved being a part of the Brookside and Laters episodes.
 There has been such a nostalgic energy on set, and I’m really looking forward to seeing it all come together to celebrate 30 years of Hollyoaks."

 Connor "Sully" Sullivan

 Connor "Sully" Sullivan, portrayed by Harry French was one of two gangsters who appear in the Brookside crossover episode and the Hollyoaks Later 30th anniversary special episode, which both aired on 22 October 2025.
 Their arrivals were announced on 13 October 2025 and a Hollyoaks insider told Digital Spy that "there are some other newcomers that should be feared…" Johnathon Hughes from Digital Spy described: "Gangsters Sully and Griff are about to wheedle their way into the community, posing a terrifying threat as they drag some of Hollyoaks most beloved characters into a dangerous world".
 On 28 October, Sully made an unannounced return at the end of the episode, where it was revealed that he was the son of Froggy Black (John Middleton) and was working for him.

 In the 30th anniversary edition of Hollyoaks Later, Griff physically attacked Dodger Savage (Danny Mac) and raped him as part of a criminal intimidation tactic.
-Hollyoaks is working alongside We Are Survivors to portray the storyline senstively and accurately.
+Hollyoaks is working alongside We Are Survivors to portray the storyline sensitively and accurately.
 The pair initially target Warren Fox (Jamie Lomas), but come after Mick Johnson (Louis Emerick) - also known as Donny Clark - and Dodger when they intervene.
-Sully attacks Donny whilst Griff rapes Dodger.
+Sully attacks and rapes Donny whilst Griff does the same to Dodger.

+Sully is revealed to be Froggy's son and an undercover police officer.
+Sully works for his family's criminal empire while pretending to be an upstanding citizen.
+Sully meets Frankie Osborne (Isabelle Smith) and is immediately smitten with her.
+When Frankie discloses her twins brother, JJ's (Ryan Mulvey), sexual abuse of her, Sully has JJ murdered in prison, but claims he only wanted to scare him.